On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: Introduction

 In this paper we use the new \texttt{GWDALI} release to probe in detail the suitability of the DALI approach in GW.
 We use the \texttt{IMRPhenomHM} approximant as our fiducial waveform and assume aligned spins.
-This reduces the parameter-space to eleven dimensions, and at the same time avoids the computation of more costly waveforms such as, e.g., \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} or \texttt{SEOBNRv5PHM}~\cite{Ramos-Buades:2023ehm}, which include spin precession.
-We explore how well the doublet-DALI and triplet-DALI approximate the posteriors for 300 BBH injections with signal-to-noise (SNR) ratio larger than 8 for the Einstein Telescope (see Section~\ref{sec:ET}), comparing the results with full exact MCMC posteriors for the same 300 events, as well as with the FM.
+This reduces the parameter-space to eleven dimensions, and at the same time avoids the computation of more complex waveforms such as, e.g., \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} or \texttt{SEOBNRv5PHM}~\cite{Ramos-Buades:2023ehm}, which include spin precession.
+We explore how well the doublet-DALI and triplet-DALI approximate the posteriors for 300 BBH injections with signal-to-noise (SNR) ratio larger than 8 for the Einstein Telescope (see Section~\ref{sec:ET}), comparing the results with full exact\footnote{Thoughout this text we will dub Exact a posterior which was obtained through a full Bayesian parameter estimation using a converged MCMC sample.} MCMC posteriors for the same 300 events, as well as with the FM.
 We also compare the computational cost of using DALI at the doublet or triplet level when compared to traditional MCMC methods.